esentio/Yamo/README.md

 }
 ```

-More importantly, `Database` facade contains methods for beginn, commit or rollback of transaction.
+More importantly, `Database` facade contains methods for begin, commit or rollback of transaction.

 ```c#
 using (var db = CreateContext())